slhck/slhck.github.io/_posts/2026-06-15-ai-timeline.md

 ## MCP, November 2024

-Anthropic somewhat quietly released the [Model Context Protocol](https://www.anthropic.com/news/model-context-protocol) as a shared standard for plugging tools and data into a model via a common API.
+Anthropic released the [Model Context Protocol](https://www.anthropic.com/news/model-context-protocol) as a shared standard for plugging tools and data into a model via a common API.
 That meant you could imagine connecting someone else's systems without writing a custom integration for every single tool.
 This was much more interesting to me than another chat UI, but the excitement faded pretty quickly when I discovered that setting up MCP servers was a mess, and the tool definitions required a lot of tokens on a very limited context.
 This was particularly pronounced for the Claude models I was using at the time, which had a smaller context window than OpenAI models.
 And they were also more expensive to use.

 These days I do not use any MCP servers at all, with the exception of Playwright.
 I drive them through [mcporter](https://mcporter.sh/), which makes the servers much easier to manage and call, with lower token spend.
 From the authors: "skip the giant tool-schema prompt, generate a small typed surface, and let the agent or the human call MCP servers like normal functions".